What Is a Body Piercing?

 - You should see the piercer remove needles and equipment from sterile containers.

-- Your skin is then punctured with a very sharp, single-use needle.
+- Your skin is then punctured with a piercing gun (for earrings only) or a very sharp, single-use needle.

 - The piece of jewelry, which has already been sterilized, is placed.